qvr/nonraid/README.md

 Unlike in UnRAID, where the driver replaces the kernel's standard `md` driver, the NonRAID driver has been separated into it's own kernel module (`md_nonraid`).
 This allows it to be easily added as a DKMS module on Ubuntu and Debian based systems, without needing to patch the kernel or replace the standard `md` driver.
 We do however replace the standard `raid6_pq` module with our patched version, as the upstream driver depends on those patches for the parity calculations.

 While this is a fork, we try to keep the changes to driver minimal to make syncs with upstream easier.
-The driver currently has patches to rebrand and separate the module from `md`, and a single patch to prevent kernel crashes if starting the array without importing all disks first.
+The driver currently has patches to rebrand and separate the module from `md`, and a couple of patches to prevent kernel crashes if starting the array without importing all disks first or importing in the "wrong" order.

 > [!WARNING]
 > :radioactive: This is an experimental project, the driver has not really been tested outside of virtualized dev environment and data loss is a possibility.